lickx/isthmus/README.md

+# Note: WIP, only works with opensim from https://github.com/lickx/opensim/tree/cfg

 # isthmus
 Easy and modular OpenSimulator management and deployment for Linux.
 I made this system for my own 25 regions in OsGrid.
 Designed for OpenSim 0.9 and higher.